VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 * #### Variance Inflation Factor (VIF) Testing
   * Used in conjunction with additional visualisation techniques mentioned below to test for multicollinearity
 * #### Principal Component Analysis (PCA)
+  * Unsupervised Machine Learning Method
   * Finds the optimum number of components to explain the maximum variance in the data
   * Useful for high dimensions of features (e.g., 1909 metabolites)
   * Useful for simplifying complex data when there are high levels of multicollinearity

-    *A new dataframe was created using the principle components to explain 95% of the variance, and this dataframe was used in the remaining tests and stored as a CSV.*
+    *A new dataframe was created using the principle components to explain 95% of the variance, and this dataframe was used in the remaining tests and stored as a csv file.*
 * #### Partial Least Squares - Discriminant Analysis (PLS-DA)
+  * Supervised Machine Learning Method
+  * Used to determine whether known groups are actually different
+  * Used to determine which features best describe the differences between the known groups
+  ##### Drawbacks
+    * Can be detremental to use on it's own.
+See [Brereton and Lloyd (2014)](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/epdf/10.1002/cem.2609?saml_referrer)
 * #### Logistic Regression
 ### Visualisation Techniques
   * #### Multicollinearity